Emperor Zhezong: Yuanfu era (1098-1100)

 The coolness of the weather improved Zhezong's health; making him well enough to attend the celebration of his son Zhao Mao on August 8.
 But his illness returned so Zhezong cancelled his audiences for two days.
 When he saw his councillors on August 14, he told them that Geng gave him medicine to induce vomiting.
 He was slightly better but his appetite was gone and his belly constantly ached.
 Zhezong attended the banquet in honor of his son, in which he was in a very good mood and that his younger brother Zhao Ji also attended.
 However, Zhao Mao became sick.
 Zhezong, now in a bad mood due to his son's illness told his councillors that the royal doctors were treating Zhao Mao.
 On September 26, Zhao Mao was getting better but soon died making Zhezong cancelling his audiences for three days.
 His birthday was a great celebration but was cut short when after the birthday party, he fell ill and was vomiting all day long.
 He also contracted laryngitis and could only speak with great effort.
 By December 21, Zhezong was close to death; he had a weak pulse.

 Emperor Zhezong died on February 23, 1100, in Kaifeng at the age of 23 and was succeeded by his younger brother, Emperor Huizong.
+Huizong's mother, Empress Xiang, led a conservative restoration in court.